HarshChaudhary1312/PYTHON-Black_Friday_Sale_EDA/README.md

 - Stay_In_Current_City_Years column analysis
 - Gender distribution among residents in each city
 - Relationship between city category and marital status
+- etc.

 ## How to Use

 To run the EDA notebook:

 1. Clone this repository to your local machine.
-2. Install the required Python libraries mentioned in the `requirements.txt` file.
+2. Install the required Python libraries mentioned : Numpy, Pandas, Seaborn
-3. Open `black_friday_sales_eda.ipynb` in Jupyter Notebook or JupyterLab.
+3. Open `BlackFridaySale_EDA.ipynb` in Jupyter Notebook or JupyterLab.
 4. Follow the instructions in the notebook to execute the cells and explore the dataset.

 ## Contribution